ernbilen/test_website_tops/schedule.md

 The schedule is updated regularly as new seminars are added to the series.

-[Register](https://gsu-edu.zoom.us/webinar/register/WN_QBxCQ1owTFumB3iTSzPAjA) for our Zoom seminars.
+[Join our email list](https://www.tobaccopolicy.org/email.html) to be notified about upcoming events.
+[Register](https://gsu-edu.zoom.us/webinar/register/WN_QBxCQ1owTFumB3iTSzPAjA) for the Spring/Summer TOPS Series.

 ![Schedule](2022.springsummer.png)